Jira

 Create API token

-• Copy the API Token shown for use later in the Dropzone UI where it is called "API Token"
+• Store the API token shown in a secure location for use later in the Dropzone UI where it is called "API Token"

 Copy API token